|

 Step seven

-Place the pan back into the freezer for a half hour.
+Place the pan back into the refrigerator for a half hour.

-Three small plates with peanut butter balls on them and a bigger plate in the background
+Three round dishes with the peanut butter balls on them

-A male hand holding a peanut butter ball with a bite taken out of it
+A female hand holding a peanut butter ball with a bite taken out of it

-I hope you enjoyed this easy peanut butter balls recipe.
+I hope you enjoyed this chocolate covered peanut butter balls recipe.

 Other delicious “candy” recipes